2020 Street Project Update

-The project started in April.
-The majority of the work is expected to be completed in 2020, but some work will have to be done in 2021.
+The project started in April of 2020 and is expected to be completed in the fall of 2021.
 The project is a complete reconstruction of University Avenue from 73rd Street to 70th Street and an overlay from 63rd Street to 70th Street.
 A shared-use pedestrian and bicycle trail will be added to the south side of the road.
 Rain gardens will be added along the length of the corridor.
 There will also be streetscape improvements, wayfinding signs, trees, and DART stops installed as a part of this project.

 The street is being reconstructed, minor sanitary sewer work is being done, storm sewers and storm sewer intakes are being added, and portions of the water main are being replaced.
 The project be finished in the spring/summer of 2021.